Hosmed Medical Aid Options Offer Value for Money

 The Hosmed Value plan is another of the popular Hosmed medical aid options, and it also provides both in-hospital and out-of-hospital benefits.

 The in-hospital benefits are similar to those in the Plus plan but with more limitations.
 The out-of-hospital benefits are comprehensive, including acute and chronic medicines, optometry, and dentistry.
-Alternative medicine is also covered, as are various remedial and other therapies, as well as psychiatry and psychology.
-Most of these have limits that are clearly specified in the medical scheme tariffs.
+There is cover for alternative medicine and various remedial and other therapies, as well as psychiatry and psychology.
+Most of these have limits that in the medical scheme tariffs.

 There is provision for air/road ambulance and emergency services.

-The Value plan also has a wellness and lifestyle management programme that has been designed around risk appraisal and health screening.
+The Value plan also has a wellness and lifestyle management programme around risk appraisal and health screening.
 This includes a number of free annual tests (one each) for pap smears, mammograms, a test for prostrate cancer, a colon cancer blood test, cholesterol test, and a blood sugar test, as well as a flu vaccine.
-One free HIV test is also allowed for each beneficiary every year.
+Members get one free HIV test every year.

-The Hosmed Access plan is currently limited to R1 million cover per family for a year.
+The Hosmed Access plan currently runs to R1 million cover per family for a year.
 Cover is for both in the hospital and out, and comprehensive in nature.
 However, where there are limitations in terms of amounts, these limits are a lot lower than for the previous two plans.

 One difference to the provisions of the two more expensive Hosmed medical aid options is that some procedures are subject only to the legally prescribed minimum benefits (PMBs).
-This includes physiotherapy and biokinetics, dieticians and occupation therapy, private nursing, and also medication for macular degeneration that is age related.
+This includes physiotherapy and biokinetics, dieticians and occupation therapy, private nursing, and also medication for macular degeneration.

 Like other Hosmed medical aid options, the Access plan does include emergency cover for members who need it while travelling outside of South Africa.
 It also has a wellness and lifestyle management programme that offers free tests, as well as consultations with dieticians and biokinetics specialists up to a certain limit.

-The Hosmed Essential plan is the cheapest of the Hosmed medical aid options which are offered, but the overall annual limit is also the lowest of all four of the plans.
-At the same time, there is no annual limit on PMBs, and like the other Hosmed medical aid options,both in- and out-of-hospital benefits are included in the plan.
+The Hosmed Essential plan is the cheapest of the Hosmed medical aid options, but the overall annual limit is also the lowest of all four of the plans.
+At the same time, there is no annual limit on PMBs.
+And like the other Hosmed medical aid options, the option includes both in- and out-of-hospital benefits.
 There is a wellness and lifestyle management programme, and emergency cover is also provided for members travelling abroad.

-It should be noted that for all Hosmed medical aid options, premium penalties apply if people join this medical aid scheme when they are older than 35 years.
+Note that all Hosmed medical aid options, premium penalties apply if people join this medical aid scheme when they are older than 35 years.